Mark Birtles

 None of the characters realize the gravity of what's happening until

 the three narratives begin to merge.
-Even then, most fail to see the existential threat.
-Some nurse a vague sense of foreboding, others shrug and press on into things they don't understand.
+Even then, most fail to see the threat.
+A few nurse a vague sense of foreboding, others shrug and press on into things they don't understand.

 The story culminates in a genetic masterpiece – a boy that's a world-wide harbinger of hope . . . and a horrifying existential threat.